Simple Texas Hold’em Odds for Winning Players

 If you have an inside (or gutshot) straight draw, you have 4 outs because you need just one specific card value and there are 4 of each card value in the deck.
 Double that to get an 8% chance to hit the straight on the turn and multiply it by 4 to get a 16% chance to hit it by the river.

-The actual poker odds of hitting an inside straight on the turn and then by the river are 8.5% and 16.5% respectively.
+The actual chances of hitting an inside straight on the turn and then by the river are 8.5% and 16.5% respectively.
 Pretty darn close.

 Just remember this at the table: double your outs for your chance of hitting on the turn and multiply by 4 to see how often you’ll hit by the river.